ui/stamps-api-docs/source/order_status.rst

 Response
 ----------

-The data returned by this API call can be checked here `B. Generic Response`_ and its specific behavior can be checked here `C. Specific Responses`_ under `Cancel Order`_
+The data returned by this API call can be checked here `B. Generic Response`_ and its specific behavior can be checked here `C. Specific Responses`_ under `Cancel Order Response`_

 B. Generic Response